sohelshaikh01/Full_Backend/This.md

 - Creating utils/`asyncHandler`.

 ### Standarizing API response and Error Formats
 - Learn node api errors
 - Overwriting their properties as use
-- utils/`ApiError`.
+- utils/`ApiError.js`.
 - Writing class to overwrite `Error` properties as need.

-- Creating another ApiReponse File
+- Creating another `ApiReponse.js` File

-## User and Video model with hooks and JWT
+## User and Video model with hooks and JWT ---

 ### Creating Models Files